mimafogeus2/hackathon-packing-list/README.md

   - Laptop
   - Mobile Phone
 - **❤️Power Strip** - It will both make sure that you have an outlet and could provide one for others.
+- **❤️Internet Access** - You might find yourself connected to an overly crowded network, or find that the Internet infrastructure in the event crashes.
+Consider having a generous mobile Internet package prepared and use a hotspot.
 - **Extension Cord** - Will give you better flexibility with your sitting arrangements.
 - **All the software you know you'll need, preinstalled** - Preinstalling software you know you'll be using will save you lots of valuable time.
 This includes:
   - **❗⏲️Editor**- The main piece of software you'll be using - IDE/text editor/graphics editor/sound editor...